byte-physics/igortest/docu/sphinx/source/advanced.rst

 appear in the coverage result file with zero executions.

 Instrumented code runs roughly 30% slower.
 In special cases a stronger slowdown can occur.
-In such cases it should be considered to exclude very often called functions from the instrumentation with the special comment ``// UTF_NOINSTRUMENTATION`` as described above.
+In such cases it should be considered to exclude very often called functions from the instrumentation with the special comment ``// IUTF_NOINSTRUMENTATION`` as described above.

 Coverage logging also works for threadsafe functions and functions that are executed in preemptive threads.